build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 You were able to set up and try the complete solution.
 Before we wrap up, let's quickly walk through some of important parts of the code to get a better understanding of what's going the behind the scenes.

-## Code Walk Through
+## Code Walkthrough

 Since we will only focus on the important bits, a lot of the code (print statements, error handling etc.) has been omitted for brevity.

 ### CDK

-> You can refer to the [CDK code here](https://github.com/build-on-aws/amazon-bedrock-lambda-image-generation-golang/blob/master/cdk/cdk.go)
+> You can refer to the [CDK code here](https://github.com/build-on-aws/amazon-bedrock-lambda-image-generation-golang/blob/master/cdk/cdk.go).

 We start by creating the API Gateway and the S3 bucket.